Skip to content

 Connection procedure

-- If succeeded - commander will read all calibrations from the ECU.
+3. Upon successful connection, the commander will read all calibrations from the ECU.

 Warning